 Actsmart Schools: Actsmart is a specialised free program which can support schools in how to set up or maintain school kitchen gardens with links to the classroom and can help Fresh Tastes schools achieve their growing food goals.
 There’s also a plant selector tool on their website where you can find the best plants to use in the school garden or at home.

-Stephanie Alexander Kitchen Garden Foundation – Healthy Kids: includes family-centred advice based on the Foundation's recipes, garden activities and vegie-growing tips.
+Stephanie Alexander Kitchen Garden Foundation: includes advice based on the Foundation's recipes, garden activities and vegie-growing tips.
 The Foundation also has resources called ‘Tools for Teachers’ which include units, lesson plans and activity starters linked to the Australian Curriculum.

 Canberra Organic Growers Society: local society where you can find Canberra specific tips for starting or maintaining your vegie garden at home, and local gardening news and events.

 Rodney’s PlantsPlus: their website has gardening fact sheets, local news and tips for the Canberra region.

 The Green Shed: head out to their Mugga Lane or Mitchell locations to purchase cheap gardening materials and equipment to get growing at school and home.
 Schools involved in Fresh Tastes can get equipment and materials from The Green Shed for free.

 Sustainable Gardening Australia: ideas for making gardens more environmentally friendly, along with information about growing edible bush tucker.